dqops/dqo/docs/getting-started/review-results-on-dashboards.md

 ![Total issue details dashboard](https://dqops.com/docs/images/getting-started/profiling-issues-count-per-check-dashboard2.png)

 In our example, we ran 56 profiling checks (2 table checks and 3 checks for each of the 18 columns) and none of them failed.
+(A warning is not considered as a failed check.)
 In the **Results per check** table you can see the results broken down by check name.

 ## Review the total number of issues raised by the monitoring checks